 If you missed the first session but want to join you can read the notes from the first session here.
 Contact me on the Noisebridge discord server and I’ll help you find a project to start with!

-Once you’ve got your project chosen the next step is to gather the parts that you need.
+Once you’ve got your project chosen the next step is to gather the parts.
 I’m a big fan of doing things as cheap as possible!
 Noisebridge has many parts available on site for free!
 It’s also possible that Noisebridge might pay some parts, I’ll look into this.

 The first step is identify the parts you need.
 If you have any questions about which parts to order, and this can be confusing sometimes, talk to me and I can help you sort this out.